 - i.
 Hours of Work.
-The work week shall consist of a number of four (4) consecutive ten (10) hour shifts determined by dividing the number of employees in the AOS workgroup employed as of May 18, 2004 by two (2), and rounding to the next highest number.
-At management's option, all remaining shifts shall consist of five (5) consecutive eight (8) hour days with two (2) consecutive days off.
-On further shift bids, the maximum number of four (4) consecutive ten (10) hour shifts shall be determined by the number of employees then employed from this original group, divided by two (2), and rounded up to the next highest number.
-At management's option, all remaining shifts shall consist of five (5) consecutive eight (8) hour days with two (2) consecutive days off. - ii.
+The work week shall consist of a number of four (4) consecutive 10-hour shifts (4/10) and/or five (5) 8-hour shifts (5/8).
+There shall be no less than three (3) 4/10 shifts. - ii.
 Relief Shift.
 One four (4) consecutive (10) hour shift shall be designated a relief shift.
 In addition to providing coverage for four (4) day ten (10) hour shifts, the relief shift may also be assigned to a five (5) day eight (8) hour shift for coverage of a five (5) day eight (8) hour vacated shift, scheduled at least five (5) days in advance.
 When covering different shifts in the same workweek, the relief shift must have a sixteen (16) hour break.
-When the Relief person is on a week vacation, the days off before and after the vacation should not change. - iii.
+When the Relief person is on a week vacation, the days off before and after the vacation should not change.
+Every effort shall be made to provide relief shifts with a minimum of two (2) consecutive days off.

+- iii.
 Shift Bid.
 Shifts will be bid by seniority at least once a year.
-Airfield Operations Specialists can swap shifts among themselves with management approval.
+Airfield Operations Specialists can swap shifts among themselves with management approval. - iv.
+Long Term Trades trades over two (2) weeks shall require union approval. - v.

-iv.
 Concealed Pistol License.
 Airfield Operations Specialists are required to obtain a Washington State Concealed Pistol License (CPL) as a condition of their employment.